Coca-Cola formula

 The recipe for Coca-Cola remains a closely guarded trade secret.

-The Coca-Cola Company's formula for Coca-Cola syrup, which bottlers combine with carbonated water to create the company's flagship cola soft drink, is a closely guarded trade secret.
+The formula for Coca-Cola syrup, which bottlers combine with carbonated water to create the famous soft drink, is a closely guarded trade secret that belongs to the Coca-Cola Company.
 Company founder Asa Candler initiated the veil of secrecy that surrounds the formula in 1891 as a publicity, marketing, and intellectual property protection strategy.
-While several recipes, each purporting to be the authentic formula, have been published, the company maintains that the actual formula remains a secret, known only to a very few select, and anonymous employees.
+Several recipes, each purporting to be the authentic formula, have been published, but the company maintains that the actual formula remains a secret known only to two employees, who each know a different part.